str0g/tongfang-keyboard-control/README.md

 # tongfang-keyboard-control

 ## Getting started
+- Clone repostiory with `git clone --depth=1`.
-Check with `lsub` if device identification matches your machine if not adjust `examples/99-keyboard.rules`
+- Check with `lsub` if device identification matches your machine if not adjust `examples/99-keyboard.rules`

 ## tongfang-keyboard-control
 Is application to use advance capabilities of laptop keyboard.